adinium72/ECM1400-Coursework/README.md

 The above links are to bring you to the appropriate documentation for each respective Python module in the list.

 Furthermore, the module [***Lab_4_time_conversions.py***](https://github.com/adinium72/ECM1400-Coursework---Adam-Cherfi/blob/main/Lab_4_time_conversions.py)
-(which should reside in the same directory as main.py and is provided in the GitHub repository) which was created by the author of this application is required, as it is imported in the body of ***main.py***.
+(which should reside in the same directory as main.py and is provided in the GitHub repository (linked in ***Authors***) which was created by the author of this application is required, as it is imported in the body of ***main.py***.

 ### Installation